mimoduo/Stamp/README.md

 ##Installation

 * Make sure node is installed: https://nodejs.org/en/download/
-* Open up a terminal
+* Open up a terminal / command prompt
   * Type in: cd
   * Press the spacebar
   * Drag the folder "Stamp" into the terminal window